rohitdev56/hr-employee-attrition-risk-analysis/README.md

 18. Does the combination of overtime and long commute compound the risk?

+For the full query + result table for every question, see [ANALYSIS.md](ANALYSIS.md).

 High Risk employees make up 20% of headcount but account for **53% of all attritions** — meaning a retention program targeting just this group would address over half of total attrition, an 8x more efficient use of retention budget than a blanket policy.

 ## Dashboard